-- 10. (1) The Governor acting on the advice of Cabinet may by order provide for the enforcement in Montserrat of any order which- - (a) is made by a court in a country or territory outside Montserrat designated for the purposes of this section by the order; and - (b) is for the forfeiture and destruction, or the forfeiture and other disposal, of anything in respect of which an offence to which this section applies has been committed or which was used in connection with the commission of such an offence. - (2) Without prejudice to the generality of subsection (1) an order under this section may provide for the registration by a court in Montserrat of any order as a condition of its enforcement and prescribe requirements to be satisfied before an order can be registered. - (3) An order under this section may include such supplementary and incidental provisions as appear to the Governor acting on the advice of Cabinet to be necessary or expedient and may apply for the purposes of the order (with such modifications as appear to the Governor acting on the advice of Cabinet to be appropriate) any provisions relating to confiscation or forfeiture orders under any other enactment. - (4) An order under this section may make different provision for different cases. - (5) No order shall be made under this section unless a draft of it has been laid before and approved by a resolution of the Assembly.
+9. (1) The Governor in Council may by order provide for the enforcement in Montserrat of any order which-

+- (a) is made by a court in a country or territory outside Montserrat designated for the purposes of this section by the order: and - (b) is for the forfeiture and destruction, or the forfeiture and other disposal, of anything in respect of which an offence to which this section applies has been committed or which was used in connection with the commission of such an offence. - (2) Without prejudice to the generality of subsection (1) above an order under this section may provide for the registration by a court in Montserrat of any order as a condition of its enforcement and prescribe requirements to be satisfied before an order can be registered. - (3) An order under this section may include such supplementary and incidental provisions as appear to the Governor in Council to be necessary or expedient and may apply for the purposes of the order (with such modifications as appear to the Governor in Council to be appropriate) any provisions relating to confiscation or forfeiture orders under any other enactment. - (4) An order under this section may make different provision for different cases. - (5) No order shall be made under this section unless a draft of it has been laid before and approved by a resolution of the Legislative Council. - (6) This section applies to any offence which corresponds to or is similar to an offence under the Drugs (Prevention of Misuse) Act and a drug trafficking offence as defined in section 2 of the Drug Trafficking Offences Act.